JurianB/Unity-Multiplayer/README-Photon.md

 ![Setup Settings](https://github.com/JurianB/Unity-Multiplayer/blob/master/Images/Photon/Step2_Setup.png)

 ## Step 6:
+For testing, drag the player prefab into the scene.
 Now when running the game, you can move around by pressing your WASD-keys.
 Look around by moving your mouse and you can shoot by pressing your left mouse button.

 ## Step 7:
 Now we're going to create a new scene that acts as a sort of begin screen to create or join a game.

 - Create a new scene called _Lobby_.
-In here we're going to create a button select your Canvas in the Hierachy and right mouse to: _UI > Button_.
+In here we're going to create a button.
+In the Hierachy and right mouse to: _UI > Button_.
 Call it "Join Button" and place it in the center of the screen.
 Give the button the text "Join".

 - Create a label inside the Canvas. _UI > Text_ and call it "Connect Text".
 This will show if the game is connecting to a room.
 So change the content text to "Connecting...".
 Place this Text above the button and disable it in the scene.